Do You Need to File a Federal Tax Return?

 How Expat CPA Can Help

-Filing your U.S. taxes from abroad can be a daunting task.
+Filing U.S. tax returns from abroad can be a daunting task.
 As you have probably realized by now, there are many factors to consider and decisions to make.
-Our CPAs understand all the rules and regulations that apply to expat foreign tax returns, and we’re here not only to help you file, but also provide federal tax assistance that can help you in making the best decisions for your unique tax situation.
+Our CPAs understand all the rules and regulations that apply to expat foreign tax returns, and we’re here not only to help you file, but also provide consulting services that can help you in making the best decisions for your unique tax situation.
 When you trust us to handle your federal tax return preparation, you can rest assured we will take care of everything.

 Our Federal Expat Tax Return Preparation Package